 Autoflower marijuana seeds can germinate in a wide range of temperatures.
 The optimal temperature for the surrounding air is 27 degrees Celsius but a bit of variation won’t harm the germination rate.

-The soil temperature should be a bit lower and it should be around the 25 C mark, but again a little variation won’t affect the germination process.
+The soil temperature should be a bit lower and it should be around the 25 C mark, but again a little variation won’t affect the germination process that much.

 If you are in a colder environment you need to get a heating pad that can heat up your growing medium and if you are in a hot environment get some fans or install an air conditioning unit.